sudarsan21/vel/README.md

 2. Install the dependencies with `npm install` or `pnpm install`
 3. Build the website with `npm run build` or `pnpm build`
 4. Serve the website with something like Apache/Nginx, or using `npm run start` or `pnpm start`
 5. Deploy to Vercel?
 Just run `vercel --prod` and the vercel.json file will take care of the rest.
-Note: website already deployed to [mwaa.vercel.app](https://mwaa.vercel.app) and [mwaaa.vercel.app](https://mwaaa.vercel.app)

-## License

-Made by [Johan](https://johanstick.fr).
-You can use this project the way you want, including modifying it.
-Feel free to credit me if you want to!